fabioz/mu-repo/README.rst

 * ``mu dd``:
-     Creates a directory structure with working dir vs head and opens WinMerge with it (doing mu ac will commit exactly what's compared in this situation).
+     Creates a directory structure with working dir vs head and opens WinMerge on Windows or meld on Linux with it (doing mu ac will commit exactly what's compared in this situation).

      Also accepts a parameter to compare with a different commit/branch.
 I.e.::